 In most cases are Chapter 7 bankruptcy clients keep their homes as long as they are current on the mortgage payments.
 A very small number will lose their home, but only if they have significant equity that can be used by the Chapter 7 trustee to pay the unsecured creditors.
 This will occur when you have non-exempt equity in the home.

 Another question that we must discuss with all potential Chapter 7 debtors is would he/she rather lose your home in bankruptcy or would you rather lose your home in a foreclosure.
 It is of great importance to be able to distinguish between these two scenarios.
 If you're behind on your mortgage payments eventually you will lose your home even if you're in a Chapter 7 bankruptcy.
 Only a Chapter 13 debt consolidation could help save the home in this situation.
 A Chapter 7 might provide some relief from a foreclosure, but it is generally only temporary because the only thing that Chapter 7 can do is delay the foreclosure; it cannot permanently stop it.

 At The Sellers Law Firm, we have represented thousands of people in Chapter 7 and Chapter 13 cases.
-We have four offices which are located in Montgomery, Selma, Greenville, and Troy.
-To meet our team, call us at 334-LAWYERS (529-9377) and set an appointment.
-You may also contact us by using the “text us” link or Contact Form on our website.
+We have four offices which are in Montgomery, Selma, Greenville, and Troy.
+To meet our team, call or text us at 334-LAWYERS (529-9377) and set an appointment.
+Our phone lines are answered 24 hours a day!
+You may also contact us by using the Contact Form on our website or by emailing us at firstname.lastname@example.org.
 Remember that doing nothing, changes nothing so act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.